acajaja/cdc-code-exercise/README.md

 ## Notes

 ### For quick examples I have used Laravel PHP framework for the backend API example.
+- See `example-api/app/Http/Controllers/MessageApiController`
+- Also see `example-api/routes/api.php`
+- For database schema see `example-api/database/migrations/schema.sql`

 The requirement for not updating the **from** user could either be satisfied with a DB trigger or in the code itself.
 My choice would be to put in the code for an update (PUT) request ratherthan the DB.